Final Installation Guide

 Partially install the wood screws into every open screw hole in every anchor until the point just protrudes from the back.

 Hold the anchor securely in the corner with about 2cm of clearance to the ceiling, or to the moulding.
-Don't push it right up against the moulding as you need space for the cover.
+Don't push it right up against the moulding as you need space above the top for the cover.
 Drive in every screw.

 Note